-- an accredited EA Para-Equestrian Classifier - an A level dressage judge with a knowledge of judging riders with a disability - an EA qualified coach with experience with riders with a disability
+- Accredited EA Para-Equestrian Classifier(s) - Dressage judge(s) with a knowledge of judging riders with a disability - Appropriately qualified coach(es) with experience coaching athletes with a disability

 The equipment/allowance must be considered safe and not provide an advantage over other competitors at the same competition level.
 In some instances, the applicant will be requested to provide further details to assist the committee to make a decision.